Image: Sunset at Lake El Reno

 OML Research Department

 The OML Research Department strives to be the elite source of Oklahoma municipal policy information.
 The department conducts several regular publications including the Salary and Benefits Report as well as the Utility Cost Report.
 Additionally, other reports and studies occur periodically to provide timely and relevant information for municipal leaders.
 If you have ideas or need of specific information contact Daniel McClure, Research Director, he is always available to discuss municipal trends or opportunities for new endeavors.

 The Budgetary Conditions Survey is Back!
 OML Needs Your Assistance!

 After a few years of not producing the Budgetary Conditions Survey, OML is bringing this informative survey back.
 The survey compares the status of Oklahoma municipalities with others across the nation.
 The survey, which has been sent to municipal clerks, city managers, finance officers and other city administrators, provides OML with important information that can be used as lobbying back-up at the state legislature and for other general research purposes.
 The survey will answer questions as how cities and towns handle their resources, such as, what are the costs associated with healthcare and other major long-term funding.
-Please take a few moments to complete the survey and send back to us by the deadline date of September 10, 2018.
 Thank you for your assistance.

 Reports of Municipal Interest